Lafcadia/Lafcadia/README.md

 ## Brief History

-Before 2019, I met [TuTu](https://www.tutime.cn/) online.
+Before 2019, I met [Zhiro](https://www.tutime.cn/) (formerly known as Tutu) online.
 I joined a little-known writing group (Xingluo Academy (whose website was written by me and I believe that it has stopped working for a long time)), and I suppose that the former members have forgotten it.

-In 2019, I started to build my first blog (It no longer works), the domain was [chuishen.cf](https://chuishen.cf/).
+In 2019, I started to build my first blog (It no longer works), and the domain was [chuishen.cf](https://chuishen.cf/).
 I just started using Hexo, and the only project I could think of at that time was ["Du"](https://github.com/Lafcadia/Du).

 In 2020-2021, due to some personal issues, I quit the Internet.

 In 2022, I rebuilt the blog, and the domain is still used today.
 I met [Fgaoxing](https://www.yt-blog.top/) online.
 I joined [TongStarGe](https://github.com/tongstarge), which has sadly stopped operating, established [Team OblivionOcean](https://github.com/OblivionOcean/) and became the president.

-In 2023, I entered Hangzhou Foreign Language School to study in high school.
-I also won the second prize in the VEX Robot Asia Open with the team.
+In 2023, I entered Hangzhou Foreign Language School.
+I also won the second prize in the VEX Robot Asia Open with the HFLS team.

 In 2024, I joined the Tianji Literary Society and served as a website administrator and author.
 I also created this blog as an English counterpart of the Chinese one.